jsocol/dataloader/examples/graphql-complete/README.md

 # Example: GraphQL and Resource Servers

-In this example, restdataloader is used to reduce the risk of duplicative or N+1 queries between a GraphQL server (built from [gqlgen][gqlgen]) and a toy resource server that implements list endpoints that support multiple IDs as inputs.
+In this example, dataloader is used to reduce the risk of duplicative or N+1 queries between a GraphQL server (built from [gqlgen][gqlgen]) and a toy resource server that implements list endpoints that support multiple IDs as inputs.